afs/afs.github.io/shacl-datasets.md

 applied as the default rule for all shapes in that shapes graph.
 The shape graph graph name does not need to correspond to any graph in the data to be validated.

-The `shx:targetGraph` can be in the defaultl graph of the shapes datset or in a named graph.
+The `shx:targetGraph` can be in the default graph of the shapes datset or in a named graph.
 These two examples achive the same effect.

 ```